 - Central African Republic (various armed groups, including anti-Balaka, 2013)

 - Democratic Republic of the Congo (various militias in the northeast, 1998)

 - Iraq (Islamic State and associated militias, 2003)

 - Pakistan (Taliban Movement of Pakistan and associated militias, 2001)

 - Somalia (Al Shabaab and associated militias, 2007)

-- South Sudan (Machar supporters, SPLM in Opposition, Nuer ethnic militias, and others, 2013)
+- South Sudan (Machar supporters, including SPLM in Opposition, Nuer ethnic militias, and others, 2013)